helton/DepthFirstSearch/README.md

-Depth-first-search--in-Java-
+DepthFirstSearch
 ============================

-Depth-first search algorithm in Java
+A depth-first search algorithm in Java.